MinterTeam/minter-php-sdk/README.md

 ### Decode transaction

-Returns the array of transaction data
+Returns an array with transaction data

 ###### Example